Mte90/Firefox-OS-Bookmark-for-Wordpress/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin for create the manifest.webapp file for install your site as an hosted app!
+Plugin for create the manifest.webapp file for install your site as an hosted app on Firefox OS!

 == Features ==